 Eat at Joe’s

 This famous beachfront diner has been a local favorite since 2001.
-Order the “Nachos as Big as Your Ass” and a “Tica Rita.”
-They also serve breakfast all day if you’re craving banana pancakes.
+My parents and I loved the “Nachos as Big as Your Ass” and a “Tica Ritas”!
+They also serve breakfast all day just in case you’re craving banana pancakes at 6pm.
+Hey, I don’t judge.

 Arrive early for happy hour between 4-7PM and enjoy a pina colada while taking in a beautiful Costa Rican sunset.